ercanburak/EVREAL/README.md

 Codes will be published soon.

+## News

+- We will present our work at the CVPR Workshop on Event-Based Vision in person, on the 19th of June 2023, during Session 2 (starting at 10:30 local time).
+Please see the [workshop website](https://tub-rip.github.io/eventvision2023/) for details.

 ## Citations

 If you use this library in an academic context, please cite the following: